iascending/paranuara/README.md

 ## Unit tests

-Run the following commands in the root directory of the project, :
+Run the following commands in the root directory of the project:

 1. docker-compose run app sh -c "python manage.py makemigrations core"